 8. Make homemade bacon aioli

-Take mayonnaise, add in some garlic you lightly cooked in bacon fat, add some more bacon fat if necessary, add a spritz of lemon, a bit of pepper, adjust for salt, and then get ready for the best dipping sauce of your life.
+Take mayonnaise, add in some garlic you lightly cooked in bacon fat, add some more bacon fat if necessary, add a spritz of lemon, and a bit of pepper, adjust for salt, and then get ready for the best dipping sauce of your life.

 9. Use it to season your cast iron